Pregnancy Glucose Screening Tests – Indications, Procedures, Results

 You may have some of the symptoms listed above under the heading titled “How the Test will Feel.”

-Veins and arteries vary in size from one person to another, and from one side of the body to the other.
+and vary in size from one person to another, and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

 Other risks associated with having blood drawn are slight, but may include: